 Our protocols dictate that our student-athletes and coaches report injuries as soon as they occur, allowing our athletic trainers to begin evaluating those injuries immediately.
-After an initial evaluation, trainers work to determine and communicate appropriate treatment, make decisions on playing status, and coordinate possible referrals to physicians or other medical specialists.
+After an initial evaluation, our athletic trainers work to determine and communicate appropriate treatment, make decisions on playing status, and coordinate possible referrals to physicians or other medical specialists.
 Evaluations are specific to the injured area and include taking a thorough history of the injury, recording signs and symptoms, and performing specific tests and measures.
 In the case of a joint injury, these specific tests evaluate strength, range of motion, joint stability, and function.
 Our concussion evaluation involves the use of the SCAT3, a vestibular oculomotor screen, and a King Devick assessment.
-All evaluations are documented and a plan for treatment devised based on assessment results.
+All evaluations are documented, and our staff devises a plan for treatment based on assessment results.

 First aid kits, injury ice, and water are present at all practice and competition venues to allow for immediate and on-site care of student-athletes.
 Athletic training rooms are also equipped with air splints, vacuum splints, spine boards, crutches, and boots to care for the immediate care of a variety of injuries.
 Coaches and athletic trainers travel with pertinent medical information for all their athletes in case of emergencies.

 The 2,600 square foot O’Leary Sports Medicine Center, located on the lower level of the Bruton Smith Athletic Center, allows our staff to administer comprehensive, individualized care for our student-athletes.
 The space features taping and treatment tables; whirlpools; hydrocollators; ultrasound, electrical stimulation, and iontophoresis, and Game Ready cold compression units; a paraffin bath; and a range of exercise machines for rehabilitation activities.
-It also includes equipment for producing custom orthotics.
-A separate “hydration room” at the BSAC entrance houses an ice machine and shelf space for coolers.
-The Bissell Campus includes another training room designed specifically to serve that campus.
+It also includes equipment for producing custom orthotics and a separate “hydration room” at the BSAC entrance that houses an ice machine and shelf space for coolers.
+The Bissell Campus includes another training room designed specifically to serve the Middle School campus.

 Monica Erb, ATC, LAT